charmed-kubernetes/kubernetes-docs/pages/k8s/upgrade-notes.md

 ### ceph-client relation deprecated

-The `kubernetes-control-plane:ceph-client` relation is being deprecated.
+The `kubernetes-control-plane:ceph-client` relation is being deprecated starting in the 1.29 release of charmed-kubernetes

 Ceph integration is still a priority, but continues with the `ceph-csi` charm which integrates Ceph with Kubernetes.

-After upgrading the `kubernetes-control-plane` charm, the unit may enter `blocked` status with the message:
-`ceph-client relation deprecated, use ceph-csi charm instead`.
+After upgrading the `kubernetes-control-plane` charm, the unit may enter `blocked` status with the message: `ceph-client relation deprecated, use ceph-csi charm instead`.

-If you see this message, you can resolve it by removing the `ceph-client`
+If you see this message, you can resolve it by removing the `ceph-client` relation and deploying the ceph-csi charm to mimic the previous behaviour.
-relation:

 ```
-juju deploy ceph-csi
+juju deploy ceph-csi --channel=1.29/stable --config release="v3.8.1"
-juju integrate ceph-csi kubernetes-control-plane
-juju integrate ceph-csi ceph-mon
+juju integrate ceph-csi:ceph-client ceph-mon
 juju remove-relation kubernetes-control-plane:ceph-client ceph-mon
+juju integrate ceph-csi:kubernetes kubernetes-control-plane
 ```

 ### Keystone/K8s Authentication management

 Charmed Kubernetes was installing and managing an older version of keystone-auth which manages authentication and authorisation through Keystone.

 This service is better suited to be managed externally from the `kubernetes-control-plane` charm.
 However, the charm provides the following